chrisduong/tf-ecs-workshop/README.md

 - Need a solid Monitoring/Observability system so engineers can understand know whether ths applications is healthy and how to act on a specific issue ( Why is X broken?)

+### Terraform best practices

+- Code should be composable:
+  - Break down the problem into the smallest parts, and make it as a module.
+  - Hence code is DRY and more maintainable.
+- In the collaboration, to protect the consistency of the Terrafrom state.
+  - We should use remote backend (S3)
+  - Lock the state file because there can be multiple scenarios where more than one developer tries to run the terraform configuration at the same time.
+  - Frequently backup the state
+  - Having the CI/CD tool for testing and appying the Infra changes.
+- Keep Terraform version up-to-date
+- Reduce the blast damage for Infra changes.